Dry Cough Symptoms

 Cancer patients can find temporary relief from dry cough symptoms by laying in certain positions that make breathing easier, avoiding environmental irritants, and avoiding smoking.
 Smoke, strong smells, and environmental irritants can trigger a cough.
 Some dry cough triggers also cause lung cancer or other serious diseases.
 Cancer patients may find relief in purchasing scent-free items and wearing a mask or face covering when near smoke and other environmental irritants.

-What is the difference between a dry cough and a wet cough?
+What is the difference between a dry and a wet cough?

 Wet coughs often stem from illnesses that affect the respiratory system, creating excess mucus.
 A wet cough helps the body clear the lungs and airways of yellow or white phlegm (mucus) by producing a productive cough.
 A dry cough is an unproductive cough that does not open the lungs or airways to expel mucus.